I-Man-H/DeepVADNet/README.md

 + scipy

 ## Datasets
-* Two public datasets have been used in this paper.
+* Two public datasets have been used in this paper to train and test the model.
   + DEAP \[1\]: http://www.eecs.qmul.ac.uk/mmv/datasets/deap/index.html
   + MAHNOB-HCI \[2\]: http://mahnob-db.eu/hci-tagging